Last updated: September 15, 2023

-Schuyler House is located on US Route 4, just south of the Village of Schuylerville - it is about 7 miles north of the battlefield unit of Saratoga National Historical Park.
+Schuyler's Saratoga Estate is located on US Route 4, just south of the Village of Schuylerville and the Fish Creek.
+This property is located in the "Old Saratoga" unit of Saratoga National Historical Park.

 Parking: two spaces available at head of walkway leading to Schuyler House

-House: a porch with two steps leads to the front of the house.
-The historic structure of the house only permits first-floor tours for visitors unable to navigate stairs.
+House: The historic structure of the house only permits first-floor tours for visitors unable to navigate stairs.